HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/syndication/CreateSyndicatorSubsciberPair.md

 ## Instructions

-Before establishing the syndication pair, authorize the subscriber server to securely communicate with the syndicator.
 Initialize this connection by creating a shared credential vault slot on the subscriber server to store the administrative credentials for the syndicator, and then configure the subscription.

 ### Prerequisites for SSL connections